kevintruong/til/Networking,-Part-6:-Building-a-web-server.md

-## How can you serve a simple web page?
+## How can you serve a simple static web page?

 A web server needs to implement HTTP (Hypertext transfer protocol), which is a specification of how client machine can request resources from a server and how a server can respond to a client message.